Bioethics (BE)

 BE 7501 Guided Research - 1-4 Hours

-Independent research on an approved selected topic under a faculty member in the department bearing the course prefix.
+Independent research on an approved selected topic under a faculty member in the BE department.
 May be repeated for credit as the subject matter changes.
-Available in all departments.
-Letter grade or Credit/No Credit as arranged with faculty member.
+Letter grade or Credit/No Credit as arranged with instructor.

-BE 7600 Theological Bioethics and Contemporary Alternatives - 2-3 Hours
+BE 7600 Theological Ethics and Contemporary Alternatives - 2-3 Hours

-A theological examination of topics in moral theology and theological ethics and their application to a wide range of bioethical issues, identifying common ground and differences with other competing contemporary outlooks.
+A theological examination of topics in moral theology and theological ethics and their application to a wide range of contemporary cultural trends and ethical and bioethical issues, identifying common ground and differences with other competing contemporary outlooks.

 BE 7650 Bioethics, Human Dignity, and the Church - 2-3 Hours